ga-wdi-pvd/group-project/README.md

     non-user model.
 -   **Consume your own API** by making a front-end with HTML, Javascript, and jQuery
--   **Use authentication in your API** to restrict access to appropriate users.
 -   **Craft thoughtful user stories together**, as a team.
 -   **Manage team contributions and collaboration** using a standard Git flow on Github.